Perception Psychology: Exploring Key Perception Theories

 Perception psychology according to Gibson

 James J. Gibson is another American psychologist who studied perception psychology.
-Gibson is known for his philosophy of the direct theory of visual perception in particular, also called the “bottom-up” theory.
+Gibson is known for his philosophy of the direct theory of visual perception in particular, also called the “bottom-up” processing theory.
 He believed we can explain visual perception solely in terms of the environment, beginning with a sensory stimulus.
-In each stage of the perceptual process, the eyes send signals to the brain to continue analyzing until it can conclude what the person is seeing.
+In each stage of the perceptual processes, the eyes send signals to the brain to continue analyzing—from the bottom up—until it can conclude what the person is seeing.

-Gibson theorized that the starting point of visual perception begins with the pattern of light that reaches our eyes.
+Gibson theorized that the starting point of the bottom-up process of visual perception begins with the pattern of light that reaches our eyes.
 These signals then form the basis of our understanding of perceptions because they convey unambiguous information about the spatial layout we perceive.
 He further defined perception according to what he called affordances.
 He identified six affordances of perception, including:

 • Optical array: the patterns of light that travel from the environment to the eyes